Ireland's EU commissioner, minister under fire for attending golf event amid COVID restrictions

-DUBLIN, Aug 20 (Reuters) - An Irish Cabinet minister “apologised unreservedly” on Thursday for attending a social event with more than 80 people - reported to have included European Trade Commissioner Phil Hogan - which may have breached COVID-19 regulations.
+DUBLIN (Reuters) - An Irish Cabinet minister apologised “unreservedly” on Thursday for attending a social event with more than 80 people - reported to have included European Trade Commissioner Phil Hogan - which may have breached COVID-19 regulations.

 Agriculture Minister Dara Calleary and Cabinet colleagues significantly tightened nationwide coronavirus restrictions on Tuesday to try to rein in one of the sharpest infection surges in Europe, including limiting indoor gatherings to just six people.